Porto Acre

 The economy is mainly based on agriculture.
 As of 2020 the municipality had an estimated population of 18,824.

-Location
+Geography

 Porto Acre is in the eastern part of the state of Acre, to the north of the BR-364 highway and Rio Branco.
 The municipal seat is on the left (west) bank of the Acre River, a tributary of the Purus River that runs through the municipality from south to north.
 The town can be accessed by boat along the Acre River or by land along the AC-010 highway which runs north from Rio Branco for 78 km.

 The distance from Rio Branco as the crow flies is 51 km.

 Porto Acre is limited to the north by the state of Amazonas, to the west and south by the municipality of Bujari, to the south by Rio Branco and to the east by the municipality of Senador Guiomard.

 History

-In 1899 Acre belonged to Bolivia and the present municipal seat was named Puerto Alonso.